kaazing/java.client.tutorials/j2se/java-jms-demo/README.md

-# Kaazing J2SE WebSocket JMS Tutorial
+# Kaazing J2SE JMS Tutorial

-This tutorial shows how J2SE console application can communicate over the web with an JMS server via Kaazing WebSocket Gateway using Kaazing Java WebSocket Client library.
-The application publishes text messages via Kaazing Gateway to a JMS server and listens to the messages from the JMS server over WebSocket.
+This J2SE console app communicates over WebSocket with a JMS server via Kaazing WebSocket Gateway.
+The app publishes text messages via Kaazing Gateway to a JMS server and listens for messages from the JMS server.

-## Minimum Requirements for Running or Building Kaazing J2SE WebSocket JMS tutorial
+## Minimum Requirements for Running or Building Kaazing J2SE JMS tutorial

 * Java 1.8
 * Gradle 2.10 or higher